Spreadthesign - an international dictionary that aims to make all sign languages of the world accessible.

 Between the years 2015 and 2018 we conducted a major quality update where we corrected earlier mistakes.
 We also made a new website with new functionality, for example the map function.
 During these years we also added even more languages.

-We are constantly forming new partnerships with countries and sponsors of this free web tool.
+We are constantly forming new partnerships with countries and sponsors of this web tool.
 Each country represented has its own team with responsibility for their language in this web site.
 If they are not experts themselves it is their responsibility to connect sign language experts for proofreading.
 The national teams are easy to contact for comments or suggestions.

 Spreadthesign helps thousands of people every day, to find the sign they are searching for.
 We are also available as apps for smartphones and tablets with the name 'Spread signs'.